full control of your digital advertising. Try Free for 14 Days

 • A sunglasses ad in an article about summer fashion.

 You can apply the same principle to programmatic ads.
-All you need to do is put together the right pieces of advertising software.
+All you need to do is put together the right pieces of online advertising software.
 If the demand-side platform you use for real-time bidding supports contextual targeting, you’re all set to run contextual-based campaigns.

 A digital media buyer's primary goal is to deliver the right ad to the right person at the right time.
 When it comes to achieving it, you can base your targeting strategy on two things: